dashpay/docs/masternodes/maintenance.rst

 Press enter to make sure there is a blank line at the end of the file, then press **Ctrl + X** to close the editor and **Y** and **Enter** save the file.
-We will now prepare the transaction used to register the masternode on the network.
+We will now prepare the transaction used to register a DIP3 masternode on the network.